 - On a clean surface, dusted with flour, roll the dough in a rectangular (if possible) shape, about 4 mm thick and cut out, with pizza cutter stripes wide about 2 cm / 1/2 “.

 - Whip the egg whites in with icing sugar, vanilla sugar and zest from one lemon, until soft peaks are created.
-Make sure your meringue is not runny, if it is add more icing sugar.
+Make sure your meringue is not runny, if necessary, add more icing sugar.

-- Now spread the lemon meringue oven the pre-cutted dough and with a help of knife, move each stick onto baking sheet covered with parchment paper.
+- Now spread the lemon meringue oven the cut dough and with a help of knife, move each stick onto the baking sheet, covered with parchment paper.

 - Bake for 15 minutes.